-In spite of being in one of London’s grandest postcodes and near to high-end establishments such as Nobu and its most recent addition the Playboy club, El Pirata feels more like a cosy neighbourhood restaurant.
+You might not think of tapas in Mayfair but in spite of being in one of London’s grandest postcodes and near to high-end establishments such as Nobu and its most recent addition the Playboy club, El Pirata Spanish tapas restaurant feels more like a cosy neighbourhood restaurant.

 The staff were cheerful and chatty, from Paolo at the bar – who served me possibly the flattest gin and tonic I’ve ever had but made up for it by being so charming and helpful, even lending me his phone charger for the evening – to the manager Jose (also known as Pepe for some reason) and the rest of the waiting staff.
 Everyone seemed to genuinely enjoy their job and the service as a result was quick, efficient and unobtrusive.